Updates for Businesses & Employees

-An initiative under the CARES Act is the Paycheck Protection Program (PPP).
-The PPP provides small businesses (companies with less than 500 employees) with enough funds to pay up to eight weeks of payroll costs, including benefits.
+An initiative under the CARES Act (and replenished under the Paycheck Protection Program and Health Care Enhancement Act) is the Paycheck Protection Program (PPP).
+The PPP provides small businesses (companies with less than 500 employees) with enough funds to pay up to 24 weeks of payroll costs, including benefits.
 PPP low-interest loans are 100% forgiven if employers use them to cover eligible expenses.
-However, you must keep employees on payroll to qualify for full loan forgiveness.
+Borrowers must use 60% of the loan for payroll costs.
+And, employers must keep employees on payroll to qualify for full loan forgiveness.

 On March 18, 2020, a bill proposing federally-mandated paid sick leave and paid leave benefits passed in the Senate and was signed into law.

-With the relief package, employers with eligible employees are required to provide paid sick leave to impacted and eligible employees for 14 days, at their regular rate of pay (max $511/day), in addition to any paid sick leave they already offer employees.
-And, employers are required to provide paid leave to qualifying employees for three months.
+With the relief package, employers with eligible employees are required to provide paid sick leave to impacted and eligible employees for 10 days, in addition to any paid sick leave they already offer employees.
+And, employers are required to provide paid leave to qualifying employees for 10 weeks.
 Employers can’t change their sick leave policies or discriminate or retaliate against employees who use it.
 Both types of paid time off are explained later.

 To offset these paid time off costs and help alleviate some of the burden from employers, the new legislation provides a business tax credit, equal to 100% of the benefits doled out during this time.
 Business tax credits directly lower a business’s tax liability, dollar-for-dollar.

 Self-employed individuals can also claim this tax credit if giving themselves paid sick leave.